How to (Successfully) Outsource Your Content Writing

 Create a set of brand guidelines for whoever you work with.

-This is key to ensure writers or agencies create content that matches your unique brand voice and style.
+This is key to ensure the freelance content writers or agencies you work with can create content that matches your unique brand voice and style.

 It can also include details on what kind of sites they should link to, image formatting rules, and anything else that will make your life easier.